 Loan modification - The Credit Union may agree to modify the contractual terms of a loan to a borrower experiencing financial difficulties as part of ongoing loss mitigation strategies.
-These modifications may result in principal forgiveness, other-than-significant payment delay, term extension, interest rate modification, or combination therein.
-There were no loans modified to a borrower experiencing financial difficulties during the year ended December 31, 2023.
+These modifications may result in principal forgiveness, other-than-significant payment delay, term extension, interest rate modification, or combination thereof.
+As of December 31, 2024 and 2023, the outstanding balance of loans modified to borrowers experiencing financial difficulty was \$1,621,000 and zero, respectively.
+The modified loans to troubled borrowers were residential real estate loans.
+As of December 31, 2024, these loans had not subsequently defaulted.